Learn to train your dog from some of the best instructors in the business.

-We expanded our Therapy Dog Program to include Team Training and Review and the Pet Partners workshop for people who are preparing for certification, and we periodically offer a Canine Emergency First Aid seminar presented by Dr. Jeanne Sutich.
+We expanded our Therapy Dog Program to include Team Training and Review for people who are preparing for certification, and we periodically offer a Canine Emergency First Aid seminar presented by Dr. Jeanne Sutich.

-In 2013, we started hosting Teacup agility (TDAA) serial (once a month) and full weekend Agility Trials, we added Teacup Open training times to our schedule hosted by Dennis and Kim Vogel, and our K9 Nose Work classes taught by Yas Bakshian took off full speed ahead.
+In 2013, we started hosting Teacup agility (TDAA) serial (once a month) and full weekend Agility Trials, we added Teacup Open training times to our schedule hosted by Dennis and Kim Vogel, and K9 Scent Work classes took off full speed ahead.
 And, most recently, we added Intro to Canine Tracking classes, taught by tracking enthusiast and nationally certified Search and Rescue handler for HRD (human remains detection) work, Mark Falk, and monthly National Dog Agility League (NDAL) competitions, hosted by Dennis and Kim Vogel.

-Cloud Nine has much to offer owners and their dogs from a solid, well-planned, proven basic good-manners obedience curriculum to any number of fun, stimulating activities and dog sports that anyone can do with their dog.
+Cloud Nine has much to offer owners and their dogs from a proven, science-based (rewards and consequences) basic good-manners obedience curriculum to any number of fun, stimulating activities and dog sports that anyone can do with their dog.
 Really, the sky’s the limit!

 People often ask how/why Gerry and I chose the name Cloud Nine Training School for Dogs, and there are three reasons.
 First, at the time we conceived Cloud Nine, I had nine dogs.
 Second, Gerry’s art director back then created a charming logo that lent itself to the name.
 Third, I wanted to create a dog training school where owners would enjoy the experience and where dogs would be happy when they came to learn – a place where they would be on cloud nine.